-Don’t want to be a pauper in your old age?
-Consider opening a Roth IRA.
-While you don’t get immediate tax gratification as you do in other types of retirement accounts, you end up with tax-free growth and will never have to pay any taxes if you follow the rules.
+Opening a Roth IRA might be the single best retirement decision you can make.
+While the Roth IRA doesn’t offer immediate tax gratification as other types of retirement accounts do, it does give you tax-free growth and you’ll never have to pay any taxes on withdrawals if you follow the rules.

-Underage kids can contribute to a Roth IRA, as long as they have income — perhaps a lawn-mowing or snow-shoveling business.
+Underage children can contribute to a Roth IRA, as long as they have income, perhaps through a lawn-mowing or snow-shoveling business.
 They will need a parent or another adult to open a custodial Roth for them and document their earnings.
-Contributions cannot exceed the lesser of their earned income or the $6,000 contribution limit.
 Parents or grandparents can actually contribute the amount of a child’s earnings to a Roth IRA as a gift.
-When the child reaches adulthood (age 18 or 21, depending on the state), the monies in the custodial account can be transferred into a Roth account in his or her own name.
+When the child reaches adulthood (age 18 or 21, depending on the state), the money in the custodial account can be transferred into a Roth account in his or her own name.

 At the other end of the age spectrum, you’re never too old to invest in a Roth.
 Even if you’re in your eighties or nineties, you can contribute to a Roth as long as you’re still earning money.

-But before you consider where to open an IRA, the first step is to determine whether you want to select investments for the Roth yourself or if you’d rather hire someone to do this for you.
+Before you consider where to open an IRA, you’ll need to determine whether you want to select investments for the Roth yourself or if you’d rather hire someone to do it for you.

 “When you’re talking about younger people, there are do-it-yourselfers, there are people who want investment advice, and there are people who want more comprehensive financial advice,” says David Littell, professor emeritus of taxation at The American College of Financial Services.

 “For young people who just need investment advice, you’d be crazy not to consider low-cost advice to help you with asset allocation,” Littell says.